Viacom asks CBS to raise its bid by $2.8 billion: sources

 Both CBS and Viacom agree that CBS CEO Les Moonves should lead the combined company, according to the sources.

-The merger would combine CBS’ television network, local TV stations and Showtime cable network with Viacom’s cable networks, including MTV, Comedy Central and Nickelodeon, as well as Viacom’s Paramount Pictures film studio.
+The merger would combine CBS’ television network, local TV stations and Showtime cable network with Viacom’s cable networks, including MTV, Comedy Central and Nickelodeon, as well as its Paramount Pictures film studio.

 The pressure on the media sector to consolidate has increased following AT&T Inc’s (T.N) planned $85.4 billion acquisition of Time Warner Inc (TWX.N) and Walt Disney Co’s (DIS.N) recent deal to buy some Twenty-First Century Fox Inc’s (FOXA.O) assets for $52.4 billion.

-Combined, CBS and Viacom would have more leverage to negotiate prices for their programming with U.S. cable and satellite companies, which face a decline in their subscriber base amid fierce competition against media streaming companies, such as Netflix Inc (NFLX.O).
+Combined, CBS and Viacom would have more leverage to negotiate prices for their programing with U.S. cable and satellite companies, which face a decline in subscribers amid fierce competition from media streaming companies like Netflix Inc (NFLX.O).

+CBS investors may be worried that the work to combine the two companies could slow CBS’ growth trajectory, said John Janedis, an analyst at Jefferies.

-Reporting by Greg Roumeliotis and Jessica Toonkel in New York; Editing by Himani Sarkar
+Reporting by Greg Roumeliotis and Jessica Toonkel in New York; Editing by Himani Sarkar and Meredith Mazzilli